 Tip: To save time at the insurance brokerage, consider the worth of your contents in advance (contents are considered everything that would fall to the ground if you were to turn your home upside down).

 8. Quick fixes

 Sometimes accidents happen.
 In these cases, it’s important to have your landlord’s emergency contacts readily available.
 An experienced property manager/landlord has a network of skilled tradesmen to call on for expedited service for significant repairs.

 Tip: While time-sensitive emergencies require quick help; oftentimes, simpler repairs (like a beeping smoke alarm) can be fixed with a quick Google search or a trip to Home Depot.

 For move-ins and move-outs, landlords may use a variation of the BC Conditions Inspection Report to document the condition of the property.
 The move-in generally involves a detailed walk-through of each room and then a key handover, while the move-out ensures the property was properly cleaned and compares to the records from the move-in inspection.

 Tip: Book movers and the elevator ASAP.
 Month-end can be a busy time for moves and elevator bookings, especially in a larger building.

 Still have questions?
 Give us a call, we’re here to help.

-Birds Nest Properties is boutique property management company that specializes in condo and townhome rentals in Vancouver, Richmond, Burnaby, Coquitlam, North Vancouver, and West Vancouver.
+Birds Nest Properties is boutique property management company that specializes in condo and townhome rentals in Vancouver, Burnaby, Richmond, New Westminster, Coquitlam, Port Moody, North Vancouver, and West Vancouver.